KO'ing & Killing: The Parallels of Boxing and Comedy

-In boxing, you want to surround yourself with boxers that are either better than you, more experience than you, stronger than you, or work harder than you.
+In boxing, you want to surround yourself with boxers that are either better than you, more experienced than you, stronger than you, or work harder than you.
 This pushes you to be better to keep up with them.
 Accountability is a big part of the craft.
 No one wants to be the weakest boxer in the group.
 It’s a constant competitive push against your peers.

-In comedy, you need to hangout with comedians who are wittier, funnier and work harder than you.
+In comedy, you need to hang out with comedians who are wittier, funnier and work harder than you.
 This accountability pushes you to become a better comedian.
 No one wants to be the dude with the least jokes or stage time.
 It’s a constant competitive push with your peers.
 As the cliché goes, “Steel sharpens steel”.

 WORKING ON THE SAME WEAPON